ibm-cloud-docs/EventStreams/monitoring.md

 - The {{site.data.keyword.messagehub}} plan that you use.
 - How many unique time series are sent for each plan.
 - The number of topics that you created.
+- The number of partitions that you created.
-- Whether you have topics, consumers, or both enabled.
+- Whether you have topics, partitions, consumers, or all enabled.

 Enabling mirroring for Enterprise clusters introduces one more global gauge metric and an extra gauge metric per topic in the target cluster (with the target cluster already emitting metrics in accordance with the preceding table), therefore increasing the costs.